dotnet/csharplang/proposals/extensions.md

 TL;DR: Member lookup understands that extensions inherit from their base extensions, but not from `object`.

-We modify the [member lookup rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#115-member-lookup) as follows:
+We modify the [member lookup rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#115-member-lookup) as follows (only change is what counts as "base type"):

 A member lookup of a name `N` with `K` type arguments in a type `T` is processed as follows: